SieR-VR/transformer-query/README.md

 # transformer-query

-This provides more intuitive way for interacting with ASTs.
+This is the proof-of-concept library of querying ast nodes with valid string.

 Thanks for ttypescript, this made it easy to develop this library.

 # How to use